Curious about Zyia Active and their clothing? Here’s an honest Zyia review and look at my experience with the company and clothing as a former rep.

 I am no longer financially affiliated with Zyia Active, so this review is not sponsored in any way or written by a current rep. This post also does not contain affiliate links for any company.

-Note: not all of the photos in this post are of actual Zyia products, some are stock images from Unsplash.
+Please note: not all of the photos in this post are of actual Zyia products, some are stock images.

 Why I originally joined Zyia Active

 I’ve always been skeptical of MLMs and direct sales companies, so Zyia was only the 2nd one I had ever joined.
 When I first saw Zyia clothing, I decided that this was one of the things that I would love to sell, and I was interested in making more money.

 Currently this blog is my job since I stopped personal training, and while it makes some money, I’m always looking for ways to add solid income streams to my website to help support my family.

 The clothing was cute and the quality seemed pretty good from what I was able to see.
 I bought a muscle tank (the one in the photo below) before I joined and tried on some other items from a friend.
 The items I tried on at the time were good quality and seemed to fit well, although my muscle tank was small on my hips and I had to exchange it for a bigger size.

 Plus they release new clothing items every Wednesday, so there was always something new to share and promote.